 Flats in general are much cheaper than houses.
 This makes them much more affordable and realistic for single first time buyers, those with a smaller income, and for investment opportunities.
-Depending on your location, speaking from the South West you can get one bedroom flats in some areas for around £80-100k, this makes getting a mortgage and onto the property ladder so much easier than houses which are continuing to rise in value during the COVID pandemic.
+Depending on your location, speaking from the South West you can get one bedroom flats in some areas for around £80-100k, this makes getting a mortgage and onto the property ladder so much easier than some houses.

 One advantage of a leasehold property is that all of the maintenance works are carried out by the managing agents of the flat (in most cases).
 The service charges you all pay for will collectively fund any of the works that need to be carried out.
 If any issues arise you can have comfort in the knowledge that you just need to let the landlord or managing agents know, and it’s their responsibility to fix it.